lrmunoz/time-convert/devlog/devlog.md

 * When time is frozen, setting another time in another box start't work
 * When clicking on a time, put caret at the end of the input field
 * Fix Pacific/Kiritimati not having a timezone name
+* Empty dashboard still says "Showing current time.
+Click the time label in any box to do a conversion."